dotnet-websharper/o3d/README.md

 # Overview

-This WebSharper™ Extension provides a set of classes and functions almost identical to the ones documented in the [O3D API][o3d-api].
+This WebSharper™ Extension provides a set of classes and functions almost identical to the ones documented in the [O3D API][o3d-api], version 20100829.
 When used in WebSharper™ projects, these stub classes delegate the work to the actual classes implemented by the browser.

 After adding the reference to the project all the classes can be found under the `IntelliFactory.WebSharper.O3D` module.